+In late summer and fall, hurricanes often threaten US businesses.
 For many MSPs, data backup and recovery, as well as disaster response and preparedness, are vital services for ensuring client networks and systems remain safe and available.
-This year, however, the definition of disaster is evolving.
-Many companies were caught unaware by a slow-rolling pandemic that seems like it may never end.
-In its wake, the coronavirus set off a series of other disasters, from supply chain disruptions to widespread unemployment and an abrupt shift to remote work that has put even more strain on overtaxed IT departments.
+However, the definition of disaster is evolving.
+Many companies were caught unaware by a slow-rolling pandemic.
+In its wake, the coronavirus set off a series of other disasters, from supply chain disruptions to widespread labor shortages and an abrupt shift to remote work that has put even more strain on overtaxed IT departments.

 Emphasize the importance of business continuity.
 If systems, servers, or data aren’t available, business grinds to a halt.
-The costs quickly compound if companies can’t get back up and running right away.
-Business continuity comprises the planning and preparation needed to ensure an organization will have the ability to perform its critical business functions following an emergency.
+The costs quickly compound if companies can’t get back up and running immediately.
+Business continuity comprises the planning and preparation needed to ensure an organization can perform its critical business functions following an emergency.

 Develop a plan.
 Work with clients to determine where their vulnerabilities are if they lose power, hardware or access to facilities.
 What data or applications require redundancy?
 How often should backups occur?
-Who will be responsible for coordinating the response, and how will they communicate with the team in the event of an emergency?
+Who will coordinate the response, and how will they communicate with the team in an emergency?

-Test everything, several times per year.
+Test everything several times per year.
 The peak of the hurricane season coincides with back-to-school season, so many of your clients may already be thinking about testing.
-Companies should run drills to ensure their failsafe systems are working, that everyone understands how to access the backup data, and that vendors and cloud services are performing as expected.
+Companies should run drills to ensure their failsafe systems are working, that everyone understands how to access the backup data, and that vendors and cloud services perform as expected.

-Make sure you know how your technology providers are preparing for unexpected emergencies, also.
+Ensure you also know how your technology providers prepare for unexpected emergencies.
 How are their backup servers being backed up, for example?

-Without the right data recovery plans in place, it can take months (or longer) for businesses to recover from a natural disaster or other disruption.
-Imagine the challenges faced by companies that were already struggling with managing a new remote workforce because of the pandemic, and now have been further disrupted by Western wildfires or Southern hurricanes.
+Without the right data recovery plans in place, businesses can take months (or longer) to recover from a natural disaster or other disruption.
+Imagine the challenges faced by companies already struggling to manage a new remote workforce because of the pandemic being further disrupted by Western wildfires or Southern hurricanes.

 When disaster strikes, there’s enough to worry about – keeping employees and their families safe, pitching in with relief efforts – without having IT system failures threatening the life of the business.
 A reliable response and recovery plan will help reduce the damage to the company in the short term and ensure that data is always available and reliable for the long haul.